Develop an Action Plan

 and an action plan can assist you to work out a timetable.

-you are going and keep you focused.
+and keep you focused.

 "If you don't know where you are going, any road will get you there"